AjNenad/and-now-something-completely-different/README.md

 # and-now-something-completely-different
 Helooo there!
+I made my first landing page with html and css.
-This is only front-end part of a project so the registration form dont do anything.
+This is only front-end part of a project so the sign-up form dont do anything.